Morocco Meteor Shower - 9 days

 Gaze up to the nights sky and witness the incredible Geminids Meteor shower as it peaks over the Moroccan desert.
 Explore the highlights of Morocco on this 9 day tour led by an expert local guide.
 Starting in Marrakech we travel to Ait Benhaddou and Ouarzazate before we begin our camel trek into the Sahara.
 Visit the Imperial Cities of Fes, Rabat and Meknes.

-Saturday.
+Tuesday 10 Dec 2019.
 Upon arrival at Marrakech airport you’ll be met and transferred to our hotel in the centre of town.
 The remainder of the day is at leisure for you to explore Marrakech - you might want to explore some of the highlights of Marrakech, such as the medina or Djemaa el Fna, the exuberant market place.
-Later on there will be a welcome meeting at the hotel at 19:30hrs.
+Later on there will be a Welcome Meeting at the hotel at 19:30hrs.